 Cover Level

-Basic policies cover medical expenses and trip cancellation at lower limits.
-Comprehensive policies add higher limits, rental vehicle excess, luggage cover, and broader cancellation reasons.
-For Indonesia, comprehensive cover with strong evacuation limits is worth comparing.
+Basic policies cover core medical expenses and some cancellation.
+Comprehensive cover adds higher medical limits, luggage cover, rental vehicle excess, and broader cancellation triggers.
+For Indonesia, comprehensive cover with strong evacuation provisions is worth the extra cost.

 ๐Ÿ‘จโ€๐Ÿ‘ฉโ€๐Ÿ‘งโ€๐Ÿ‘ฆ